FrancescoSaverioZuppichini/glasses-2.0/docs/tutorial/configurations.md

         return self.conv(x)
 ```

-Then we can create it's configuration,
+Then we can create it's configuration

 ```python
 from glasses.config import Config